Jaykant014/UVU3100Banking/README.md

 *	Identify and prioritize vulnerabilities
 *	Conduct initial testing for functionality and correctness.
 *	Deliverables: working app with basic security features.
+  * The Work Accomplished:
+  * Addded requried classes for this project, working on The UI.

-*	# Working with the Firebase Authentication able to connect to the Anriod studio and create the project on the firebase console.
+  *	 Working with the Firebase Authentication able to connect to the Anriod studio and create the project on the firebase console ("Authentication").
 *	# My filePath
   *	  <img width="350" alt="Classdir" src="https://github.com/user-attachments/assets/8033ee08-efca-4cae-9baf-942c2f0670d9" />